 Symptoms of Wrong / Damaged / Badly Fitted Mower Blade

 The following symptoms are a sign of a possible problem with the blade assembly and should be investigated for loose or damaged components.
 Check out blade maintenance tools here, they make the sharpening and blade replacing process almost pleasurable.

 - Excessive vibration

 - Mower not bagging grass

 Are lawn mower blades meant to be loose?
-Lawn mower blades are meant to be tight.
-Use a torque wrench to tighten the blade bolt to manufacturers specification.
+Lawnmower blades are meant to be tight.
+Use a torque wrench to tighten the blade bolt to the manufacturer’s specification.
 Overtighten a mower blade is bad also, it may cause engine damage.